suitedaces/shell-whisperer/README.md

 # 🔮 Shell Whisperer 🔮

-Shell Whisperer is a command-line tool that generates CLI (Command Line Interface) commands based on natural language input.
+Shell Whisperer is a command-line productivity tool for Python developers that generates CLI (Command Line Interface) commands based on natural language input.
 Powered by OpenAI's GPT-3.5-turbo language model, Shell Whisperer can understand a wide range of tasks described in plain English and provide the corresponding shell commands.
 Optionally, it can also provide explanations of how the generated commands work.

 ## Features